If you hate booties, why not give ’em another try? Photo: Dylan Heyden

 Style: Split toe.
 Also available in round toe (3mm/5mm).

 O’Neill boots keep your feet warm.
 Full stop.
-With O’Neill’s humble beginnings in the cold-water paradise of Santa Cruz, warmth has always been a priority with the brand, but so is comfort.
+With O’Neill’s humble beginnings in the cold-water paradise of Santa Cruz, warmth has always been a priority with the brand, but so has comfort.
 The Psycho Tech booties are made of O’Neill’s Technobutter 3, which feels silky soft on the inside and stretches with any movement as well as working wonders to retain warmth.
 They fit a bit on the looser side, a boon for those with wider feet.
 If you want a pair of classic surf booties with unparalleled warmth and comfort, the buck stops here.

 Psycho Tech ST 3mm